MINOTROCK/Root-Me/write-ups/003_command_&_control_level_2_(c&cl2).md

 ### 📚 Lessons Learned

-- I learned how to navigate a raw memory dump and extract meaningful `strings` from a `binary` environment.
+-I learned how to navigate a raw memory dump and extract meaningful `strings` from a `binary` environment.

-- I identified that `Windows` environment variables act as reliable "anchors" to locate hidden system information.
+-I identified that `Windows` environment variables act as reliable "anchors" to locate hidden system information.